Golden Ears Provincial Park: Horseback riding

-This park provides trails only; horseback riding lesson/rentals, stables etc. are not available within the park.
+There is an extensive network of over 20 km of gravel/dirt horse trails in the park.

 Incidents

 Some incidents have resulted in the injury to or death of park patrons.

 For example, in July 2018, police received a call from BC Ambulance that a 21 year old man had been swept away by the current from Gold Creek in Golden Ears Provincial Park.
 A second man tried to help, and both were carried over the falls.
 The second man was found downstream with non-life-threatening injuries and was transported to hospital.
 Ridge Meadows Search and Rescue (RMSAR) was deployed, and though an initial search did not find the first man, when the search continued the following morning, a body was found and recovered.

 The previous year, in April 2017, emergency services were called to Golden Ears Provincial Park after receiving a report of a man being swept away by swift water in Gold Creek.

 In September 2015, Ridge Meadows RCMP were called to Alouette Lake in Golden Ears Provincial Park after a boat capsized on the lake.
 Four friends had experienced engine troubles with their 15-foot craft, and after pulling in to North Beach to check it out, were later swamped by a large wave.
 The boat took on water and sunk.
 Two of the boaters made it to shore and found campers at Gold Creek, while a third made it to shore and headed into the Alouette campground.
 The three survivors were treated for hypothermia, and released from a hospital a day later.
 Members of the Maple Ridge Fire Department, Ridge Meadows RCMP, British Columbia Ambulance Service, Ridge Meadows SAR, RCMP Air 1, British Columbia Ambulance Service's Air Ambulance searched for the fourth missing boater.
 The woman was never found and presumed deceased.

 In July 2013, a 21-year-old man drowned in what appeared to have been a swimming accident in the park.